-To play virtual reality games, you will need a powerful video card such as the GeForce GTX 1070 or 1080 which retail for $500-1000, plus the HTC Vive or Occulus Rift which cost between $800-1200.
+To play virtual reality games, you will need a powerful video card such as the GeForce GTX 1070 or 1080 which retails for $500-1000, plus the HTC Vive or Oculus Rift which cost between $800-1200.
 Moreover, you’ll need ample space where someone could move around without the fear of bumping into furniture or tripping on a wire (both the HTC Vive and Oculus Rift do come with motion sensors to warn you if you about to bump into something).

 How To Play